prishasinghal1/SER-Using-CNNs/README.md

 • The model is a 2D CNN with three convolutional blocks (32, 64, and 128 filters) followed by batch normalization, max pooling, and dropout.
 Global average pooling and a dense layer precede a softmax output for 8 emotion classes.
 Training was performed using the Adam optimizer (learning rate 0.001) and sparse categorical cross-entropy loss.
 • Used 30 epochs with an early stop if needed, and a batch size of 32.
 • Experimented a lot with the dropout rates for each layer, number of epochs, and batch sizes.
 Also with the learning rate of the Adam optimizer.
 • I was trying another model with a learning rate of 0.0005 that seemed to be performing better but stopped mid-way because I exceeded the Colab limit.
-I think that would have been my best performing model going by however much it ran, but as I said, only a very few epochs ran so I can't show the results for that yet.
+I think that would have been my best performing model since the validation loss and accuracy jumping around on the results I've submitted showed me I needed to lower the learning rate.
+As far as I could see on the epochs that ran, it was performing better with a lower learning rate.

 Evaluation and confusion matrix:
 • Macro F1-score: 0.35305887392101576